bountybench/bountybench/README.md

 ##### Ensure your Docker Desktop has proper sharing permissions
 You want to ensure that Docker Desktop has mounting permissions for your current working directory.
 Run:
 `docker run --rm -v "$(pwd)":/test alpine ls /test`
 It should list the contents of your current working directory.
-If you encounter a mounting issue, please follow [Docker Mount Issue](#docker-mount-issue) next steps.
+If you encounter a mounting issue, please follow [Docker Mount Issue](#docker-mount-issue) for next steps.

 ## Usage